yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ### Actor Scripts

 Scripts associated with a **BP_LuaActor** - a customizable in-world actor.
 Each BP_LuaActor has a `LuaFileName` property that links it to its script.
-Actor scripts define spawning behavior, interactions, and visual setup.
+Actor scripts define initialization, visual setup, interactions, and they can receive any event specified in [Hooks.md](Hooks.md).

 ```lua
 LogMessage("Loaded MyActor.lua")